-U.S. Furniture Retail - Statistics & Facts
+U.S. Furniture Retail Market/Industry - Statistics & Facts

 Furniture retail in the United States is a very important aspect for the country's economy.
 The global home goods industry refers to the manufacture, distribution and retail of home furniture, household decorative accessories, soft furnishings (draperies and curtains), appliances, cookware and gardening equipment.
 During the economic recession, the industry was negatively impacted as consumers cut back on non-essential spending, putting off home improvement projects due to lower disposable income.
 Furniture and home furnishings stores generated about 106.78 billion U.S. dollars worth of sales in 2015.